IgniteUI/igniteui-docfx/en/components/list.md

 }];
 ```

-Cool, now let's update the template for our contacts list to show the avatar and icon:
+Cool, now let's update the template for our contacts list to show the avatar and icon.
+Again we can do that by using some of the list directives.

 ```html
 <!--contacts.component.html-->